A Quick Guide to Traveling in Taiwan

 Leisurely Views via Regular Trains

-If you’re on a budget and want to save your money for museums and the like, go for the regular trains, or TRA (Taiwan Railway Association).
+If you’re on a budget and want to save your money for museums and the like, go for the regular trains or TRA – Taiwan Railway Association.
 Tickets start around NT$50 (US$1.70) for shorter rides, but even longer trips only cost half as much as THSR.
-The regular trains also stop at a lot more places, too, with over 200 stations around the country, including Taiwan’s eastern side.
+The regular trains also stop at many more places, with over 200 stations around the country, including Taiwan’s eastern side.

 It’s not as fast as the THSR, but hey, slower means you can enjoy the scenery passing by.
 It lets you enjoy traveling in Taiwan in style!
 (Or lets you enjoy an extended nap.
 Jetlag is not a kind mistress.)